Florent1711/holbertonschool-web_front_end/html_advanced/README.md

             -after the header, create a table, reproduce in HTML the visual below https://s3.eu-west-3.amazonaws.com/hbtn.intranet/uploads/medias/2019/10/1348f88f2d78a5dee5d0.jpg?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIA4MYA5JM5DUTZGMZG%2F20240311%2Feu-west-3%2Fs3%2Faws4_request&X-Amz-Date=20240311T142031Z&X-Amz-Expires=86400&X-Amz-SignedHeaders=host&X-Amz-Signature=8b83a2c1b7115473fc60f9045862ba817665a521ed32800809b955cbce936395
 The <th> tags containing Title, Director, Release Date should have a scope attribute set to col The <th> tags containing the names of the movies should have a scope attribute set to row
 Due to previous task, does not have to pass W3C

+Copy the content of 33-styleguide.html into 34-styleguide.html
+    • in main tag after Table section
+        -add a new line and a comment with text Details -create a new section
+            -create a header, in the header add a level 2 heading with the text Details -after the header create a div
+                -in the div add a level 3 heading with text Default -add a details element and specify Show/Hide me in the summary -add this text after the summary: Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas. create another div
+                -add a level 3 heading with text Open -add a details element that is open by default and specify Always open in the summary -add this text after the summary: Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
+Due to earlier task, does not have to pass W3C